• Skip to primary navigation

 • Use a cookie cutter to cut out the dog treats.

-• Remove the dog treats from the oven and transfer them to a wire rack to cool.
+• Transfer the baked treats to a wire rack to cool.

 Notes